 ( Command with Minus key ) To zoom out for mac

-The Photoshop tips mentioned here can help saving time and increase work efficiency though there are other things you still need to keep track on, you can check here tips on how to speed up Photoshop on your computer, while much practicing is the main key which will help you reach your goals in learning Photoshop for photo editing and graphic design in general.
+The Photoshop tips mentioned here can help saving time and increase work efficiency though there are other things you still need to keep track on, while much practicing is the main key which will help you reach your goals in learning Photoshop for photo editing and graphic design in general.

 You can check more Photoshop tricks here that can help much in that regard.